 An advantage of using Amazon Elastic Compute Cloud (EC2) is the ability to start, stop, create, and terminate instances at any time.
 However, this flexibility creates a potential challenge with IP addresses.
 Restarting a stopped instance (or re-creating an instance after another instance is terminated) results in a new IP address.

-In response to this problem, Amazon offers the ability to allocate an Elastic IP address.
+To avoid this problem, you can allocate an Elastic IP address for an EC2 instance.
 An Elastic IP provides you a single IP address that you can associate with different EC2 instances over time.
-If your Amazon Elastic Compute Cloud-Virtual Private Cloud (VPC) or Amazon Elastic Compute Cloud-Classic instance has an Elastic IP and that instance is ever stopped or terminated, you can immediately associate a new EC2 instance with the Elastic IP.
-Your existing applications will not break because the applications see the IP address they were expecting, even though the back-end EC2 instance has changed.
+If you assign an Elastic IP address to an Amazon Elastic Compute Cloud instance, and you stop or terminate the instance, you can immediately associate the Elastic IP address to a new EC2 instance that contains the same content as the old instance.
+Your existing applications will not break, because the applications connect using the Elastic IP address, which did not change.

-An Elastic IP is not the same as an Amazon Load Balancer.
-An Amazon Load Balancer helps you scale out your site by associating many EC2 instances at the same time under one web address.
-An Elastic IP, on the other hand, can only be associated with one EC2 instance at a time.
+An Elastic IP address is not the same as an Amazon Load Balancer.
+An Amazon Load Balancer helps you scale out a site by associating many EC2 instances at the same time under one web address.
+An Elastic IP address, on the other hand, can only be associated with one EC2 instance at a time.

 Follow the instructions in the AWS documentation to allocate an Elastic IP address and associate it with an AWS instance.